icstechsales/think2019lab-domino-integration/_docs/Alexa Integration/AlexaQuotesApplication.md

 permalink: /docs/AlexaQuotesApplication/
 ---

-This page provides the details about the implementation of the **Amazon ALEXA DominoDB** Skill.
+This page provides the details about the implementation of the **Amazon ALEXA QuotesDB** Skill.

 <h2>Skill Description</h2>
 The idea behind this skill is to allow any person from the Toymakers Company to inquire the quotes she created and to modify their status (approved, rejected or pending).